nortal/dyngo/README.md

   "translations": {}
 }
 ```
 This is a valid form structure but, no surprise, it will render an empty form.
+So, we have to add component definition objects to *components* array.
 #### Defining components
 Component definition object is straightforward and a minimal definition consists of *id* and *type* attributes only:
 ```json